Yutsuten/mpv-osc-modern/README.md

 # mpv-osc-modern

-This is a fork of [maoiscat/mpv-osc-modern](https://github.com/maoiscat/mpv-osc-modern) that seems it won't be maintaned anymore.
+This is a fork of [maoiscat/mpv-osc-modern](https://github.com/maoiscat/mpv-osc-modern), that seems to not be maintained anymore.

 For simplicity I merged everything into the `main` branch, including thumbfast support (originally in `with.thumbfast`).